Deferred Compensation

 What is a 457 Deferred Compensation Plan?

-A 457 deferred compensation plan is a type of retirement account available to certain employees of state and local governments, as well as some non-profit organizations.
-Unlike traditional 401(k) plans, which are more common in the private sector, 457 plans are designed specifically for government and nonprofit employees.
-One key advantage of a 457 plan is that it allows for higher annual contribution limits compared to other retirement accounts, making it an attractive option for those looking to maximize their retirement savings.
+A 457 deferred compensation plan is a specialized retirement account available to eligible employees of state and local governments, as well as certain non-profit organizations.
+Unlike traditional 401(k) plans commonly used in the private sector, the deferred compensation 457 plan is tailored for public service and nonprofit professionals.
+One standout feature of this plan is its generous annual contribution limits, making it an ideal choice for individuals aiming to maximize their retirement savings.

 Understanding the Benefits of a 457 Deferred Compensation Plan